Dual Credit

 The Early Childhood Education Dual Credit Project

-A $6.3 million investment over four years through the Childcare BC Plan has resulted in 51 school districts and independent school associations (PDF) introducing or improving dual credit opportunities for students interested in a career as an early childhood educator.
+A $6.3 million investment over four years through the Childcare BC Plan to introduce or improve dual credit opportunities for students interested in a career as an early childhood educator.

 The Health Careers Dual Credit Project

-A $1.5 million investment over two years through the Health and Human Resources Strategy has resulted in 24 school districts (PDF) introducing or improving dual credit opportunities for students interested in health sector careers, such as health care assistants, lab technicians, and nurses.
+A $1.5 million investment over two years through the Health and Human Resources Strategy has resulted in newly introduced or improved dual credit opportunities for students interested in health sector careers, such as health care assistants, lab technicians, and nurses.

 Dual Credit Program Expansion Grants

-A $1.7 million annual investment through the StrongerBC: Future Ready Action Plan will result in new and stronger regional partnerships.
+An investment through the StrongerBC: Future Ready Action Plan is resulting in new and stronger regional partnerships.
 Working together, school districts, post-secondary institutions, and other local partners can connect a greater number and diversity of students with dual credit opportunities, including training that leads to careers in high demand in those communities.

 How is it funded?